Carbon-Farm-Network/Requirements-Doc/network-config.md

 This list will grow throughout the project.
 But I think it makes sense to have one page for this.
 The details may change as we code the pages that need this.

-For the upper right in the UI:
+For the upper left in the UI:

 * Network logo (upload)
 * Network name (if not in the logo)